Spencer1119/Spencer1119/README.md

-28 Year old self taught web developer from East TN.

-Proficient in Python, Javascript, SQL, HTML, SCSS.

-3 Years experience in full stack developement, specifically in Flask driven webapps.

-Branching out into Java and Swift.
+My name is Spencer.
+I am a 29 Year old software engineer from East TN with a bachelors degree in CS and I enjoy making things.

 Currently open to any new challenging projects that can further develop my problem solving and programming skills.